M-Mikran-Sandhu/DBMS-Practice/README.md

 ## How to Use

-[Explain how to use the application.
-Provide examples of common use cases, commands ⌨️, or GUI interactions.
+How to use the application.
+Provided examples of common use cases, commands ⌨️, or GUI interactions.
 Include screenshots 🖼️ if helpful.
-For example:]

 * **Connecting to the database:** "The application will automatically connect to the database using the credentials provided in the `config.properties` file." 🔗
 * **Running a query:** "To execute a SQL query, use the query interface in the main menu." ⚙️
 * **Adding a new customer:** "To add a new customer, navigate to the 'Customers' section 🧑‍💼 and click 'Add Customer' ➕.
 Fill in the required information and click 'Save' ✅."
-* [Provide examples for other key functions]

 ## Database Schema